 2. Spring Hill College Extension Program

 Jackson was the first site where Spring Hill offered graduate-level theology programs, beginning in 1982.
 Bishop Brunini invited Spring Hill to Jackson to provide programs in support of lay leadership in the diocese, and we are proud to continue that relationship today.
-Beginning in Fall 2015 Spring Hill will offer its new blended-format programs in Theology and Ministry designed to be accessible for all in the Southeast.
-The program is mostly online, with 6 required in-classroom meetings over the whole program.
-The classroom meetings are on Saturdays and offered in Mobile at the Spring Hill Campus and in Atlanta at Ignatius House Retreat Center.
+Spring Hill will offers a blended-format programs in Theology and Ministry designed to be accessible for all in the Southeast.

 Spring Hill College grants three graduate degrees in theology: the M.T.S.
 (Master of Theological Studies), the M.P.S.
 (Master of Pastoral Studies), and the M.A.
 (Master of Arts).
 Students who have not completed a bachelor’s degree may enroll on the undergraduate level.
 They may pursue either the C.T.S.
 (Certificate of Theological Studies) or the B.A.
 (Bachelor of Arts) in theology.

 For registration information, please call: 251-380-4665 or 877-857-6742.

 - For more information, visit: Spring Hill College’s Graduate Programs in Theology & Ministry